ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

   <figcaption>It was all misty from the beginning which was giving the whole valley a mystic look.</figcaption>
 </figure>

-It started raining heavily when we reached Balu Ka Ghera.
+By the time we reached Balu Ka Ghera, it started raining heavily.
-We got 4 parathas packed from there to have lunch later in the day.
-After more than an hour wait in Balu Ka Ghera, when the rain didn't stop; we prepared ourselves to walk in rain.
+After more than an hour of wait and meanwhile having lunch (the one we packed from the shop when we camped a night before) in Balu Ka Ghera, when the rain didn't stop; we prepared ourselves to walk in rain.

 <figure>
   <img src="https://c2.staticflickr.com/2/1921/45243663902_2eb5e3a18a_o.jpg" alt="Open Valey near Balu ka Ghera"/>
   <figcaption>Panaromic View of Open Valey near Balu ka Ghera</figcaption>
 </figure>

+After few hours of walk, we arrived at Balu Ka Ghera.
-There was a Dutch couple, whom we had met in Jwara.
+There was a Dutch couple already there, whom we met in Jwara.
-They also arrived Balu Ka Ghera when we were about to leave.
 We started from Balu Ka Ghera together.
 They were thinking of returning back from the pass but we had plans to go further.
 Before the ascent to pass starts, there is a big lake where we bid them goodbye and continued our journey.